Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Analysis of equilibrium states and their stability

-According to the Routh-Hurwitz stability criterion for $ 5^{th} $ order polynomial we get the following conditions for the stability of the system: We consider the two parameters, $k$, the burst rate of virus( $k$ is directly proportional to the reproduction ratio $R_{0}$) and $f$, the production rate of antibodies as the relevant parameters controlling the dynamics and identify regions of stability in the parameter plane $f$-$k$.
-This is done using the maximum value of the real parts of eigenvalues calculated from the characteristic equation (~\ref{eq:chareq2}) as index and is shown in Figure (~\ref{fig:fig2}).
-In this plot, we have considered $ V^{*} \neq 0 $ root in the region where it exists and $ V^{*} = 0$ root in the other regions.
-As shown later in section ~\ref{sec:3}, $ V^{*} = 0 $ root in the region where $ V^{*} \neq 0 $ root also exists is unstable, not depicted in this figure.
-The values of other parameters used are $ \mu $=10, $ \alpha $=0.05, $ a $=0.001, $ \beta $=0.5, $ \kappa $=0.05, $ \gamma $=0.5, $ p $=0.001, $ \eta $=10, $ \delta $=0.05, $ c $=0.001, $ q $=0.001, $ \tau_{1} $=3days.
+For $\tau_{2} = 0$, the stability regions for $V^{*} \neq 0$ in the parameter plane ($f-k$) is given in Fig.(\ref{fig:fig2b}).
+The colour coded regions gives the maximum of the real parts of eigenvalues obtained from the equation (\ref{eq:chareq2}) for the corresponding relevant value of $V^{*}$ given in Fig.(\ref{fig:figa3}).
+We see that regions with blue(black) have negative values and hence are stable regions whereas regions orange(grey) in colour with positive values are unstable.
+The yellow region corresponds to the region were relevant $V^{*} \neq 0$ does not exist.
+We also note that the line separating the yellow region from the other regions is similar to the line corresponding to $f_{c}$ observed in Fig.(\ref{fig:figa2}).
+We can thus conclude that for sufficiently high values of $f$, only $V^{*}=0$ is the relevant and stable equilibrium state.
+This indicates that if the immune response is sufficiently strong the infection gets cleared and does not recur.

-The time series of virus particles corresponding to typical regions in the parameter plane showing different asymptotic dynamics are obtained by direct numerical solution of the model equations and are shown in Figures (~\ref{fig:fig3}).
-We find for $f=0.01$ and $k=2$ from the stable region in (~\ref{fig:fig2}), the eigenvalues when $\tau_{2} = 0$ are -1.057, -0.029 + $i$ 0.066, -0.029 - $i$ 0.066, -0.073 and -0.036.
-Hence the equilibrium point is stable.
-The corresponding time series shows that the virus count goes to a steady non zero value.
-For $f=0.1$ and $k=5$ from the unstable region, the eigenvalues when $\tau_{2} = 0$ are -1.724, 0.0031 + $i$ 0.0850, 0.0031 - $i$ 0.0850, -0.089 and -0.083.
-Corresponding to this we see oscillatory behaviour for virus count.
-Similarly, $f=1$ and $k=2$ corresponds to the stable region for $ V^{*} = 0$.
-The corresponding time series for the virus particles tend to zero asymptotically.
+A direct numerical simulation of the equations of the model for illustrative sets of parameter values support the conclusions from the stability analysis given above.
+The time series of virus particles corresponding to typical regions in the parameter plane showing different asymptotic dynamics are obtained by numerically solving the modelling equations (\ref{eq:primarymodel}) for $\tau_{2}=0$ using the Runge-Kutta method.
+Here we use initial conditions $(S,I,V,B,A)$ = (200,20,80,200,0) and the parameter values given as:$ \mu $=10, $ \alpha $=0.05, $ a $=0.001, $ \beta $=0.5, $ \kappa $=0.051, $ \gamma $=0.5, $ p $=0.001, $ \eta $=10, $ \delta $=0.049, $ c $=0.001, $ q $=0.001, $ \tau_{1} $=3 days adapted from reported studies in similar context \cite{Amb09,Bea11,Agu94}.
+We find that for $f=0.8$ and $k=2$, the virus count goes down to zero within 14 days and remains so asymptotically as given in Fig.\ref{fig:fig3}a.
+For $f=0.01$ and $k=2$, a point from the stable region of $V^{*} \neq 0$ (Fig.\ref{fig:fig2b}), the numerical analysis gives that the virus count goes to a steady non-zero value.
+It is seen in Fig.\ref{fig:fig3}b.
+For $f=0.1$ and $k=5$ from the unstable region of both the steady states, we see oscillatory behaviour for virus count (Fig.\ref{fig:fig3}c).